ilent2/otslm/docs/Advanced-Beams.rst

 Creating a HG beam
 ------------------

-To create the HG beam, we use the ``otslm.simple.hgmode`` function we used in the simple beams example, except this time we request both the phase and amplitude outputs:
+To create the HG beam, we use the :func:`+otslm.+simple.hgmode` function we used in the simple beams example, except this time we request both the phase and amplitude outputs: